 First, come because it, along with the American Glacier Park, is the other half of the Waterton-Glacier International Peace Park.

-This is a UNESCO World Heritage Site because of their adjacent land mass, mountain landscape, glaciology, and abundant wildlife.
+This is a UNESCO World Heritage Site because of its adjacent land mass, mountain landscape, glaciology, and abundant wildlife.

 Think ridge after ridge of towering peaks surrounding Upper Waterton Lake.

 Located at its northern tip on a high promontory of land, the Prince of Wales Hotel is a national historic site unto itself, being a romantic wooden structure, one of the famous railway hotels in Canada’s west.

 Waterton’s grassland and mountain landscapes are renowned for their beauty and accessibility.
-Th park is approximately three hours south of Calgary.
+The park is approximately three hours south of Calgary.

-At lower elevations, we saw white-tailed deer and black bear, bald eagles, grey jays, boreal chickadees and other bird species.
+At lower elevations, we saw white-tailed deer and black bears, bald eagles, grey jays, boreal chickadees and other bird species.

 3- Jasper National Park